JasperHof/JasperHof.github.io/_docs/recommendations.md

 ## Analysing imputed data

 When analysing imputed data, it is often not necessary to include all SNPs in step 1 of LDAK-KVIK.
-Including only directly genotyped SNPs will reduce computational time, and typically results in a similar PRS accuracy as when including all imputed SNPs.
+Including only directly genotyped SNPs will reduce computational time, and often results in a similar PRS accuracy compared to when including all imputed SNPs.

 To restrict to directly genotyped SNPs in step 1 of LDAK-KVIK, the user should create a list of directly genotyped SNP IDs.
 It is then possible to restrict to these SNPs in step 1 using the `--extract` flag: